Marriage at St. Paul’s

-Our administrative staff will assist you everything necessary.
+Our administrative staff will assist you as you prepare for your wedding at St. Paul’s.
 They will work with you in all matters pertaining to your wedding, including setting the date, scheduling meetings with our senior pastor, Father Steven Tsichlis, preparing the necessary church documents and collecting all necessary fees.
 Please feel free to ask them any questions you may have regarding your marriage here at St. Paul’s.

 A couple desiring to be married should first contact the church office to schedule an appointment with the parish priest.
-It is preferable to schedule both your wedding date and meetings with the parish priest at least six months prior to the desired date so that scheduling conflicts can be avoided.
+Please schedule both your wedding date and meetings with the parish priest at least six months prior to the desired date so that scheduling conflicts can be avoided.
 According to the official policies of our Archdiocese and Metropolis, weddings may not be celebrated during the fasting seasons or the major feast days of our Church: